ssupdoc/cut-caesar/README.md

 ## Acknowledgement

-* The dictionary used is based off english dictionary from [dwyl/english-words](https://github.com/dwyl/english-words).
+* The dictionary used is based off an english dictionary from [dwyl/english-words](https://github.com/dwyl/english-words).
 However, slight modifications are made to suit the format required by [cut-ceaser](https://github.com/ssupdoc/cut-caesar)